alexander-varljen/alexander-varljen.github.io/index.md

 **Description of the Artifact:**

-The original project from which this artifact enhancement was taken from was called “CS 260 Data Structures and Algorithms: Hash Tables and Chaining”, which I created for an assignment back in February of 2021.
+The original project from which this artifact enhancement was taken from was called “CS 260 Data Structures and Algorithms: Hash Tables and Chaining” (make this a link), which I created for an assignment back in February of 2021.
 The goal of the project was to create a program that, via four menu options, allowed the user to load bid data from a csv file into a Hash Table data structure, display all the bids from within this data structure, find one bid from the list stored in the